 While there is still some stigma surrounding addiction, it has been reduced as researchers have completed more studies.
 Originally believed to represent moral failings and lack of willpower, we now know that addiction is a disease.
-The change in understanding the disease has been instrumental in its treatment.
+The change in understanding of the disease has been instrumental in its treatment.
 Rather than punishing those who struggle with addiction, we can support them much more effectively and compassionately.
 The disease of addiction is complex.
 Multiple factors contribute to how drug use in one person results in addiction and does not in another.
 At Evolve Indy, we understand the challenges that come with breaking free from addiction, and we are here to support you on your journey.

 How Is Addiction a Disease?

 Addiction is a disease characterized by compulsive and continued drug seeking and use, no matter the consequences.
 Much like lifestyle choices affect the heart, drug and alcohol use changes the brain’s structure and how it works.
 There are biological, social, and psychological factors that can make someone more vulnerable to the disease of addiction.
-For example, one in four adults living with a mental health problem also have a substance use disorder.
+For example, one in four adults living with a mental health problem also has a substance use disorder.
 The relationship between mental health and substance is concerning and confusing all at once.
 Sometimes, a substance use disorder will occur because an individual is self-medicating a mental health disorder.
 Other times, a substance use disorder can result in a mental health disorder.
 Social factors such as coping skills, socioeconomic status, availability or exposure to drugs, and family support can also create a risk for substance use.
 Finally, there is a genetic connection with addiction.
 While you are not guaranteed to be an addict because you have an addict in your family, you are at a higher risk.
 All of the factors come together to create a disease that is senseless, frustrating, and confusing all at once.

 How Is Addiction Treated?